-3. Daily Quizzes (30%):

-- a.
-A quiz will be given in almost every class session covering the material assigned for that day.
-Most quizzes will focus on vocabulary.
-The Canvas module for each day will detail what to study for the quiz. - b.
-Each quiz will be given 10 minutes to complete, starting promptly at the beginning of class.
-If you are tardy, you do not get extra time on the quiz. - c.
+- 3. Quizzes (30%): You will have two types of guizzes in Greek 2: - a.
+Grammar/Paradigms (in class): On Wednesdays, you will take a quiz at the end of class which covers the grammar and concepts covered that week (covering the material for both class days).
+Canvas modules will provide details each week, but these in-class quizzes cover paradigms/grammar/parsing/translation from that week and do NOT include vocabulary. - b.
+Vocabulary (on Canvas): Every week there will be a Canvas quiz covering the vocabulary for that week and reviewing past vocabulary.
+Canvas modules will provide the details each week.
+These will be due every Friday at midnight but can be taken anytime during the week.
+These will be timed quizzes (10 minutes). - c.
 Four of the missing or lowest quiz grades will be dropped from the final grade computation.
-Makeup quizzes will be possible only in cases of illness or absence due to other extenuating circumstances-otherwise an absence means a zero quiz grade that can count as one of the four drops. - 4.
-Class participation and recitation (10%): Learning a language is an active endeavor.
+Makeup quizzes will be possible only in cases of illness or absence due to other extenuating circumstances-otherwise an absence means a zero quiz grade that can count as one of the four drops.
+If you forget to take your vocabulary quiz, you cannot have an extension. - d.
+Certain quizzes cannot be dropped.
+Always check Canvas for details. - 4.
+Class participation and recitation (5%): Learning a language is an active endeavor.
 During class you will be evaluated for participation and effort, not for perfection.
 You should come to class prepared to ask and answer questions, pronounce Greek words and phrases, and talk through any homework assignments.
 When you request a "homework cut," you will also receive a recitation cut for that day (I will not call on you in class to give answers to homework, but you can always participate in other ways.)

-5. Exams (45%):
+5. Unit Exams (30%):

 - a.
-There will be two unit exams during the semester and a final exam during exam week (15% each). - b.
+There will be three unit exams during the semester (each is worth 10%) - b.
 The format of the exams and how to prepare for them will be discussed in the class sessions preceding them and students will receive study guides to aid in preparation. - c.
 Because of the nature of language learning, all exams in Greek I and II are cumulative.
-They focus on the material for that unit, but also include material from the entire semester (or for Greek II, from the previous semester as well). - d.
-No make-up exams are allowed except in cases of illness or absence due to other extenuating circumstances. - 6.
-Extra credit: Extra credit may be assigned on a case by case basis and is reserved for students struggling with the course material and/or format.
-Students should contact the professor for details.
+They focus on the material for that unit, but also include material from the entire year.
+For Greek II, you are responsible for material from the previous semester as well. - d.
+No make-up exams are allowed except in cases of illness or absence due to other extenuating circumstances.